Gain the skills, confidence, and hands-on experience needed to begin

 Students are responsible for ensuring they can fully participate in online learning, including having:

 No special software downloads are required.
-Login credentials and access instructions will be provided prior to the start of the program.
+Login credentials and access instructions will be provided prior to the start of the training program.

-Health Examination
+Health Examination and TB Screening

 Immunizations

-Drug Test
+Drug Screening

 Theory Evaluation